nluong9/amazon-cognito-domain-distribution/README.md

 The problem: As of March 2020, Cognito User Pool domains created through CloudFormation do not return the DNS name of the CloudFront distribution backing them (see [here](https://github.com/aws-cloudformation/aws-cloudformation-coverage-roadmap/issues/356) and [here](https://github.com/aws-cloudformation/aws-cloudformation-coverage-roadmap/issues/58#issuecomment-539652016)).
 Because of this, you cannot link the domain to a custom domain you have in a Route53 hosted zone via CloudFormation.

 The solution: Deploy a Serverless Application Repository app which consists of a CloudFormation custom resource to help you do this!
-This resource will return the CloudFront distribution's DNS name and you can use in a [`AWS::Route53::RecordSet`]() delcaration.
-See [here](./examples/sam-template.yaml) for an example.
+This resource will return the CloudFront distribution's DNS name and you can use it in a [`AWS::Route53::RecordSet`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-route53-recordset.html) delcaration.
+See [here](./example-sam-template.yaml) for an example.

 ![architecture](https://raw.githubusercontent.com/swoldemi/amazon-cognito-domain-distribution/master/screenshots/architecture.png)